-- 64 In the applicant's submission, the implementation of the agreement at issue shows that the Commission misconstrued the expression 'pass on'.
-It contends that the facts corroborate its own interpretation of that agreement. - 65 When, in March 1986, IMF first made an enquiry of Accinauto, that company's managing director, Mr Dudouet, contacted BASF merely in order to obtain information as to the market situation and the availability of the products requested.
+- In the applicant's submission, the implementation of the agreement at issue shows that the Commission misconstrued the expression 'pass on'.
+It contends that the facts corroborate its own interpretation of that agreement. - 92 When, in March 1986, IMF first made an enquiry of Accinauto, that company's managing director, Mr Dudouet, contacted BASF merely in order to obtain information as to the market situation and the availability of the products requested.
 Mr Dudouet rarely carried out exports and had deduced that the orders for the British market promised to be for large quantities.
 Since the products requested by IMF were products easily sold and, as was customary in the car repair market, the quantities had to be delivered at short notice, any delays in delivery could have caused serious problems to customers.
-Thus, contrary to what the Commission maintains, the applicant did not seek authorisation from BASF either to make deliveries to IMF or to fix the conditions applicable to those sales. - 66 The applicant delivered the desired quantities to IMF and business relations between the two companies subsequently developed successfully.
-Until 1990, orders from IMF increased consistently, as did the discounts granted to it by the applicant. - 67 As from June 1989, the sales by the applicant to IMF were invoiced in the name of Technipaint solely in order to separate the exports from the Belgian operations.
-That separation became possible in 1989, after the entry into service of a new computer system.
-It enabled the applicant to increase the transparency of its operations and to limit the payment of bonuses due to its collaborators.
-BASF was also keen on the separate registration of operations, since it contributed to the advertising costs concerning sales in the contract territory.
+Thus, contrary to what the Commission maintains, Accinauto did not seek authorisation from BASF either to make deliveries to IMF or to fix the conditions applicable to those sales. - Accinauto delivered the desired quantities to IMF and business relations between the two companies subsequently developed successfully.
+Until 1990, orders from IMF increased consistently, as did the discounts granted to it by Accinauto.